 Ambulatory care quality performance is measured by the Healthcare Effectiveness Data and Information Set.
-The National Committee for Quality Assurance establishes the Healthcare Effectiveness Data and Information Set, or HEDIS measures to addresses a broad range of health issues and allows consumers to compare health plans on quality measures.
+The National Committee for Quality Assurance establishes the Healthcare Effectiveness Data and Information Set, or HEDIS measures to address a broad range of health issues and allows consumers to compare health plans on quality measures.

 HEDIS has become an integrated system that improves the accountability of the managed health care industry with the ultimate goal of improving the quality of care for care patients.
 Primary care providers and the primary care team can improve their HEDIS scores by: